kumbangheracles/Fredlocity/README.md

 Important Note
 The UI/UX design of the Fredlocity project is not my own creation.
 I am only responsible for building the front-end structure and functionality based on the provided design.
+I am also have made adjustments in several sections to improve the logical flow and user experience.
+These changes were made with the permission of the design owner.
 The original design has been implemented into HTML, CSS, and JavaScript code to create a functional user interface. if you want to see the owner of this design: https://dribbble.com/titotriatmojo